Shovek/Yelp-NLP/README.md

 4. A value will be output which is the resultant sentiment score based on the reviews left by customers
 > 1 is the lowest score while 5 is the highest

-## Planned Updates
-Next update will deploy this to the web